matthew-k-yee/project1/README.md

 WIREFRAME:
 - [Original Wireframe](https://github.com/matthew-k-yee/project1/blob/master/wireframe/original%20wireframe)
+-- original wireframe, was the initial proposal for the game
 - [Remastered Wireframe](https://github.com/matthew-k-yee/project1/blob/master/wireframe/remastered%20wireframe.jpg)
--- original wireframe, was the initial proposal for the game.
 -- remaster wireframe, was the the wireframe used to build the game.

 DESCRIPTION: